nesciosium/CY_BSE_Portfolio/index.md

 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone-->
+- What needs to be completed before your final milestone

 # First Milestone: My Machine Learning Model